devcon24/devcon-site-initializers/documentation/workshop/14-documents/README.md

 ## Overview

 Documents in Site Initializer are defined inside `documents` folder.
-Site-scoped documents should be sored inside `group` subfolder, global documents - inside `company` one.
+Site-scoped documents should be stored inside the `group` subfolder, global documents - inside the `company` one.

 Inside the `group`/`company` subfolder the documents and folders are defined.